HL7/fhircast-docs/docs/launch-scenarios.md

 Once the `hub.topic` and url to the hub is known by the synchronizing app the subscription and workflow event notification process proceeds per the FHIRcast specification, regardless of the specific app launch used.

 The use of the SMART on FHIR OAuth 2.0 profile simplifies, secures and standardizes FHIRcast context synchronization.
 While more creative approaches, such as the alternate app launch and shared session identifier generation algorithm are possible to use with FHIRcast, care must be taken by the implementer to ensure synchronization and to protect against PHI loss, session hijacking and other security risks.
-Specifically, the `cast-session` url must beunique, unguessable, and specific to the session.
+Specifically, the `cast-session` url must be unique, unguessable, and specific to the session.

 ## SMART on FHIR